GEEGABYTE1/EthTrade/EthScan/README.md

 # Accuracy 🎯

+Do note that the program does scrape the most latest block in the ethereum chain in real-time.
+However, there might be a slight milisecond or second delay due to the Ethereum's network time, EtherScan's connection delay, or due to Ethereum's Mining rate.

+Of course, there might be factors from the user's end (read "Connecting to the chain" for more details), but these are also some blockchain limitations to consider.

 # Program

 ## Connecting to the chain

 In order to start using the commands, it is necessary for the user to connect to the ethereum chain itself.
 This allows for full functionality of the program.

 In order to connect to the chain, the user will be prompted to type a command into their terminal.
 In this case, we will assume the user has not connected their account yet.
 And hence, we will with the `/connect_chain` command, the user will be prompted to type their infura url.